Pumps for aquaculture

 Fish farms at sea and in ponds

 Our pump technology is recognised in the field of fish farming.
 Our product development and ideas as to technology are based on the idea that everything we do should be simple and easy to handle.
-The less complex our design of a pump solution is the more certainty our customers will have that the pump can always supply or remove the quantity of water needed in the fishery production at the lowest cost.
+The less complex our design of a pump solution for aquaculture is the more certainty our customers will have that the pump can always supply or remove the quantity of water needed in the fishery production at the lowest cost.